Shaynna Blaze’s Top 5 Interior Design Trends For 2021

 Inspired to refresh your interior design, or recreate your home from the ground-up?
 At Montgomery Homes, we offer an all-in-one building experience, so you can choose the perfect home design to meet your needs, pick a facade that catches your eye, and then customise the interior design to create something special - all with the help of our home design specialists.

 When you build (or rebuild) with Montgomery Homes, you will have the option to take a tour of our selections gallery, featuring fittings and finishes for your kitchen, bathroom, bedroom, and living areas, allowing you to customise your new home from top-to-bottom.

 You can also take inspiration from Shaynna’s Signature Collection, ensuring your new home is both beautiful and functional.
-Shaynna will be releasing four new interior designs in coming weeks, plus new display home designs for you to sample in person!
+Shaynna has released four new interior designs, plus is releasing a new display home design for you to sample in person!
 In the meantime, get in touch with the team from Montgomery Homes to start the home building journey.
 We’d be more than happy to discuss your budget and your design aspirations, then provide home design recommendations to suit your unique block.
 Contact us today!

 Explore our other blog posts